Thorazine/location/readme.md

 GOOGLE_KEY=[key]
 ```

-> Script will work out of the box without a key, but it has limited requests.
+> This script used to work out of the box without a key, but it doesn't anymore.
+Thanks Google.
-> Please look at Google documentation to see how what the rate limiting is.
+> You can request one [here](https://developers.google.com/maps/documentation/geocoding/get-api-key)
-> If you decide to add a key, you can request one [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
+> Do make sure it has sufficiant rights.

 These (quick examples):